 Having a remote job or a company that supports work-life balance is a game-changer.
 One of the most effective ways to balance a side hustle is to have more time to work with.
 If your full-time gig requires you to work 50+ hours a week plus a commute then finding time for your side gig is going to be hard.
 Not impossible but in order to not burn out, you need some downtime.
 Try to find a company that supports remote arrangements (even if it’s just 1 day a week) or organizations that allow for work-life balance.

-Don’t get stuck in the rabbit hole of comparing yourself to others when you’re unsure or fearful of the next step.
+Don’t get stuck in the rabbit hole of comparing yourself to others.
+Many times you’re comparing your beginning to someone else’s end.
 The comparison game is a never-ending one that will surely burn you out and unfortunately will not get you any further in your own projects.
 It’s an effective way to procrastinate and that’s about it.
 Use others for inspiration but learn to cut yourself off.

 Listen to Your Body

 Our bodies are amazing vessels constantly sending us warning signs.
 When it comes to balancing a side hustle, you need to be attuned to those signs.
 When you feel overtired, take a nap.
-If you’ve worked so much on a task that you can’t think straight, unplug and go for a walk.
+If you’ve worked so much on a task that you can’t think straight, power down for the day.
 If you feel cracked out on caffeine, drink some water.
 When we learn to listen to our bodies, we can prevent burnout.